 Revelation 20:11–12 says, “And I saw a great white throne, and Him that sat on it, from whose face the earth and the heaven fled away; and there was found no place for them.
 And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books, according to their works.”

-When discussing the great white throne judgment, many brothers and sisters believe based on these two Bible verses that it will just be for unbelievers who don’t have faith in God.
+When discussing the great white throne judgment, many brothers and sisters believe based on these two Bible verses that it will just be for unbelievers who don’t have.
 They think that when the end of the world comes, the Lord Jesus will judge every person according to their deeds, and all unbelievers will be condemned and punished.
 However, all believers are absolved because they have already accepted the Lord Jesus’ redemption, so they won’t need to be subjected to the judgment, but will be able to directly enter into the kingdom of heaven.
 But is that the case?
 This will be the focus of our fellowship today.

 First, we need to be clear that these two verses from the Book of Revelation were from a vision that John saw.
 How visions are ultimately fulfilled isn’t something that we can fully explain just based on the literal meaning of the scripture.
 It’s only something we can truly understand after God’s work has come to fruition.
 What God can conceive of far outstrips our capability as humans; His work is wondrous and unfathomable, so we cannot delimit it based on our own notions and imaginings.
 So then, what does the Bible say about God’s work of judgment in the last days?
 Let’s take a look at what the Bible says. “[F]or He comes to judge the earth: with righteousness shall He judge the world, and the people with equity” (Psalms 98:9).
 “And He shall judge among the nations, and shall rebuke many people” (Isaiah 2:4).
 “He that rejects Me, and receives not My words, has one that judges him: the word that I have spoken, the same shall judge him in the last day” (John 12:48).
 “For the time is come that judgment must begin at the house of God” (1 Peter 4:17).

 These prophecies mention things like “judge the world,” “judge … the people,” “judge among the nations,” and “judgment must begin at the house of God.”
-We can see very clearly from this that when the Lord returns in the last days, He is to judge all nations and all peoples with a righteous disposition, not to judge unbelievers, as we’ve imagined.
+We can see very clearly from this that when the Lord returns in the last days, He is to judge all nations and all peoples with a righteous disposition, not only to judge unbelievers, as we’ve imagined.
 God’s work of judgment in the last days begins at the house of God, unfolding with the group of people who accept God’s salvation of the last days.
 That is to say, when God returns in the last days, He reveals the way of judgment, and all those who accept His work of judgment of the last days are recipients of His judgment, cleansing, and complete salvation.
 The work of judgment beginning at the house of God is to make this group of overcomers before the disaster.
 This is the group, the “144,000 victorious male children,” in the Book of Revelation prophecy.
-They are the ones who will be able to enter into the kingdom of heaven and gain eternal life, and this is the fulfillment of the prophecy in Revelation: “And I looked, and, see, a Lamb stood on the mount Sion, and with Him an hundred forty and four thousand, having His Father’s name written in their foreheads.
+They are the ones who will be able to enter into the kingdom of heaven and gain, and this is the fulfillment of the prophecy in Revelation: “And I looked, and, see, a Lamb stood on the mount Sion, and with Him an hundred forty and four thousand, having His Father’s name written in their foreheads.
 And I heard a voice from heaven, as the voice of many waters, and as the voice of a great thunder: and I heard the voice of harpers harping with their harps: And they sung as it were a new song before the throne, and before the four beasts, and the elders: and no man could learn that song but the hundred and forty and four thousand, which were redeemed from the earth.
 These are they which were not defiled with women; for they are virgins.
 These are they which follow the Lamb wherever He goes.
 These were redeemed from among men, being the first fruits to God and to the Lamb.
 And in their mouth was found no guile: for they are without fault before the throne of God” (Revelation 14:1–5).

 Some of you may now be wondering, “We’ve sinned, but we’ve confessed and repented to the Lord, and our sins have been redeemed, so we should be able to get into the kingdom of heaven.
 Why do we also have to accept God’s judgment?”